 deploy to phone number (sms)

 SmartBot360 can easily deploy a bot on a Twilio phone number.
 Hence, you must first create a Twilio account.
-Then, follow these steps:
+Then, fill the fields, which come from your Twilio account, based on the displayed instructions when you click on the “Instructions” button, as shown below.

 deploy to web page